AnsBenO/story-corner/README.md

 - **Lazy Loading Routes**: Efficient loading of different parts of the application to improve application performance.
 - **Route Guards**:
   - Prevent unauthorized users from submitting orders.
   - Prevent authenticated users from accessing login or signup pages.
+- **Interceptors**:
+  - Handeling http errors
+  - Adding Authorization header with access token to outgoing requests.
 - **Reactive Forms**: Used for handling login, signup, and checkout processes.
 - **Global State Management**:
   - **Notifications**: Managed globally to notify the user about on going processes.